developerkry/DiscordBotBase/README.md

 Click the Green "Code" button on the Top Right of the GitHub Page.
 Then Click "Download Zip".

 Next, Extract the downloaded Zip Folder to wherever you would like your bot to stay.

+Or just go to the releases tab and download and extract that zip, whatever you like.

 ### Opening The Console